A-Rave-Mistake/A-Rave-Mistake/README.md

 I’m a CS nerd, self-taught full stack programmer and hobbyist game dev.

 🌱 I mostly create scripts and apps in Python or work on websites and webapps.
+I wish to work in a professional setting.

 I also experiment around in Unreal Engine 4.
 My mission is to create abstract, unusual and fun games.
 I mostly focus on creating low-spec games so everybody gets to play no matter their specs and I believe there's so much potential in retro graphics that's yet to be explored.